Background pattern

 • Quinolones (used in infections)

-• Ion exchange resins like cholestyramine (used to reduce blood cholesterol)
+• Ion exchange resins such as cholestyramine (used to decrease blood cholesterol levels)

 • Sulfonamides (used in infections)